How? Why? Where auctions Contacts

 Think you can save money by making an offer without an agent?
 Don’t count on it.
 If you make an offer without representation, all of the buyer’s agent’s commission goes to the listing agent as procuring cause.

-We'll do the rest.
+We'll help you through the rest.

 SixHomes.com is licensed by the California Department of Real Estate through Lori Alden, Broker (License No. 01811185) This is not intended as a solicitation of anyone who is already in a contract with a licensed agent.
 We respect all existing contract relationships.

-Copyright © 2008 SixHomes.com.
+Copyright © 2013 SixHomes.com.
 All rights reserved.